 Becoming future-proof: Improved steering on circularity

-Ecochain has made a database available in its application for the luminaire suppliers of this project.
+Ecochain Mobius made a database available in its application for the luminaire suppliers of this project.
 It contains about 40 common materials and parts of a luminaire.
 These are linked to environmental references from environmental databases, such as the National Environmental Database (Dutch: NMD).

 This significantly increases the ease with which suppliers can make an ECI calculation of their luminaires.
 Additionally, reference values have been determined from model luminaires.
 This has been done to determine what the common ECI of luminaires is at the moment and what score is realistic for governments to require in tenders.